Euro zone yields set for slight weekly fall as focus turns to US economy

 Germany's 2-year yield DE2YT=RR, most sensitive to expectations about policy rates, was up 4 bps at 2.62%, after falling 0.5 bps so far this week.

-After recent remarks from ECB officials, investors were inclined to rely on French policymaker Francois Villeroy de Galhau, who said on Wednesday the ECB had nearly completed its campaign to raise interest rates and further hikes would be "more marginal".
+After recent remarks from ECB officials, investors chose to focus on French policymaker Francois Villeroy de Galhau, who said on Wednesday the ECB had nearly completed its campaign to raise interest rates and further hikes would be "more marginal".

+"My view is that ECB governing council members are more worried about an economic slowdown in the U.S. and the possible spillover effects on the euro area," said Andrzej Szczepaniak, senior European economist at Nomura, who forecasts two more 25 bps rate hikes in June and July.

 Money market bets on future rate hikes rose slightly during the week.
 The September 2023 ECB euro short-term rate forward EUESTECBF=ICAP was at 3.61%, implying expectations for an ECB deposit facility rate of 3.7% by autumn.